jeff-kelley/opensim-utils/README.md

 ##### gettexture.php /  viewtexture.html : Display a texture

 Fetch a texture in database, convert it to a JPEG file, display it on a web page.
-Use either imagick or gmagick (imagick lost J2K support on Debian/Ubuntu).
+Use either imagick or gmagick.
 Create manually the cache folder and chown it to the www user. viewtexture.html calls gettexture.php via XMLHttpRequest.

 ##### getasset.php : Dump a raw asset.